paybara/factorio-belt-tracer/README.md

 # Belt Tracer mod for [factorio](https://www.factorio.com/)

-This is a simple mod for factorio to trace a belt or pipe through your base.
-Just hover over a belt or pipe and press the hotkey (default: `SHIFT-H` for "highlight").
+This is a simple mod for factorio to trace a belt through your base.
+Just hover over a belt and press the hotkey (default: `SHIFT-H` for "highlight").
 Press it again somewhere else to clear the trace.

+It also traces pipes and wires: hover over anything connected to pipes or wires and press the hotkey.

 Only the belts whose items might pass through the belt you selected, or might have passed through it, will be traced.
 For example, it won't trace a branch upstream that went in a different direction.